 - reference_id: PMID:33961781

-supporting_text: 2021 May 6.
-Dual proteome-scale networks reveal
+supporting_text: Dual proteome-scale networks reveal cell-specific remodeling

-cell-specific remodeling of the human interactome.
+of the human interactome.

 - term: